Honey Hole Dock Dropper

 Habitat for Attracting Fish in Deeper Water

 The Honey Hole Dock Dropper is an excellent substitute for submerged vegetation which is valuable as habitat for predatory species like Bass or Crappie and for forage species like Bluegill.
 Unlike "natural" habitat, the Honey Hole Dock Dropper's flexible leaves deflect hooks, minimizing lost tackle while fishing.
-With no assembly required, the Dock Dropper is ready to go out of the box – just open it up and drop it in.
+With no assembly required, the Dock Dropper is ready to go out of the box – just open it up, attach it to your dock, and drop it in.

 This dynamic, vertical fish habitat will attract fish in deeper water.

 The Dock Dropper is ideal the idea artificial fish habitat for:

 - Dock owners who want to turn their dock into a mega-structure for fishing.

 - Attracting species that suspend near structure.